RICMV/RICMV/README.md

-Hi, my name is Ricardo, also known as Terrell, and im developer and enthusiast of programming.
+Hi, my name is Ricardo, also known as Terrell, and im developer and enthusiast of programming.<br>
-💻Java developer, also program in LUA and basic - mid knowledge in Javascript 🧠Always open to learn new languages, and actually trying to specialice a little further in Javascript with modules like React and others.
+💻Java developer, also program in LUA and basic - mid knowledge in Javascript<br>
-3
+🧠Always open to learn new languages, and actually trying to specialice a little further in Javascript with modules like React and others.
 <!---
 4
 MrTerreII/MrTerreII is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.